 Well, it looks like Casio is one of the first companies to launch a smartwatch powered by Android Wear 2.0, Google's new OS aimed at wearables.
 Casio’s Pro Trek WSD-F20 smartwatch was officially introduced at CES, but it won't be available for purchase until April 21.

 The smartwatch features dual-layer display, monochrome and color modes, as well as low power consumption functionality.
-Casio also included a low-power GPS sensor, color maps that can be downloaded for offline use.
+Casio also included a low-power GPS sensor and color maps that can be downloaded for offline use.

 The Pro Trek WSD-F20 comes with several Casio apps for tracking and assisting outdoor activities, and in particular an app called Location Memory, which adds in location markers with notes using speech recognition.

-Obviously, there will be other apps and interesting features coming with Casio's Pro Trek WSD-F20 aside from Android Wear 2.0, including additional watch faces.
+Obviously, there will be other apps and interesting features coming with Casio's Pro Trek WSD-F20 aside from Android Wear 2.0 such as additional watch faces.